 - Day Bag: On a long day of exploring a new place, you need a place to stash your stuff.
 I carried this day bag with me every single day packed with my packable down jacket, an extra pair of gloves, and anything else I needed for the day – a notebook, a water bottle, an endless supply of snacks, whatever.
 Jeremy carried our camera in this bag along with his packable down jacket and scarf.

 - Scarves: I LOVE a chunky scarf.
 They’re my favorite accessory in chilly weather!
 I’m a big fan of scarves that are big enough to double as blankets, like this one or this one.
 Infinity scarves are super convenient because they don’t slip off too.
 I love these because they come with matching hats!

 Fun fact: most of the things we did horribly, horribly wrong on this trip are included in this massive list of “things every American should know before visiting Europe” on Everyday Wanderer.
 Er, oops?
 Check out this list of road trip essentials to avoid some of our mistakes.
 If you’re interested in exploring French castles disaster-free, here’s a great guide to 17 French castles you can visit!
 Want to pass through Paris on your road trip?
-Check out this post on Paris in winter or the 10 best day tours from Paris.
+Check out our post on Where to Stay in Paris for the First Time (& Where Not To Stay).